tyrone-j-roberts/easy-wp-cpt/README.md

  }
  ```
- * Include your new class in your function.php file
+ * Include your new class in your functions.php file
  ```php
  include get_template_directory() . '/{class-directory}/NewsArticle.php';
  ```